 Personal Experience of Adopting an Older Dog

 As Elizabeth Wasserman learned, adopting an older dog has many advantages.
-“There’s a fairly well-ingrained myth that you have to get a puppy in order to train and develop a solid relationship.
+“There’s a fairly well-ingrained myth that you have to get a puppy to train and develop a solid relationship.
 It’s simply not true,” says Pat Miller, a certified professional dog trainer and behavioral consultant with Peaceable Paws LLC in Fairplay, Md.
-Of the five dogs Miller now has, three were adopted between 6 and 7 months old, one at five months, and one at eight years of age.
+Of the five dogs, Miller now has, three were adopted between 6 and 7 months old, one at five months, and one at eight years of age.

 When my husband and I were newly married, explains Wasserman, we adopted an 8-week-old German Shepherd.
 Max required just about as much work as raising a child, given the housebreaking, training, socializing, and deterring her from chewing anything in sight.

 Several years later, Max grew to be a beautiful family dog.
 At the age of 12, however, she passed away.
-We eventually adopted an older dog, a 10-month-old Beagle from a medical research lab.
-She had never been outside before, but she took to housebreaking, and other training like a fish takes to water.
+We eventually adopted an older dog, a 10-month-old Beagle, from a medical research lab.
+She had never been outside before, but she took to housebreaking and other training like a fish takes to water.